hiecaq/dotfiles/README.md

 ----

 - [ ] Read [Learning Vimscript the Hard Way](http://learnvimscriptthehardway.stevelosh.com/)
-- [ ] make vim more favorable to use as a editor app for writing
+- [x] Make vim more favorable to use as a editor app for writing
+- [ ] Add auto-completion for vim
+- [ ] improve the default movement of vim
+- [ ] memorize default key mappings for tmux

 Credits
 -------